SteenMaxwell/data-analytics-power-bi-report241/README.md

 ### Creating a Date Table
 I wanted to utilise Power BI's time intelligence functions throughout my report, and to acheive this I needed a Date Table.
-   - Created a a date table (using CALENDER function) running from the start of the year containing the earliest date in the `Orders['Order Date']` column to the end of the year containing the latest date in the `Orders['Shipping Date']` column.
+   - Created a date table (using CALENDER function) running from the start of the year containing the earliest date in the `Orders['Order Date']` column to the end of the year containing the latest date in the `Orders['Shipping Date']` column.
    - This ensures all dates are accounted for in the newly created `Date Table`.
    - DAX formulas were then used to create various columns in the `Date Table`.
    - For Example: